jeffbski/parquetjs/README.md

 [Parquet specification](https://github.com/apache/parquet-format) and is tested for compatibility with Apache's Java [reference implementation](https://github.com/apache/parquet-mr).

 This fork removed the lzo compression/decompression capability since it required on a compiled package `lzo`.
+Brotli is also removed since it was causing hanging test in jest.

 **What is Parquet?**: Parquet is a column-oriented file format; it allows you to write a large amount of structured data to a file, compress it and then read parts